Efficient Reinforcement Learning with Impaired Observability: Learning to Act with Delayed and Missing State Observations: Problem formulation

-\paragraph{MDP with delayed observations} In any episode, we denote $d_h \in \{0, 1, \dots\}$ as the observational delay of the state and reward at step $h$.
+In any episode, we denote $d_h \in \{0, 1, \dots\}$ as the observational delay of the state and reward at step $h$.
 That is, we receive $s_h$ and $r_h$ at time $h + d_h$.
 The delay time $d_h$ can be dependent on the state $s_h$ and action $a_h$ at time $h$.
 To facilitate analysis, we denote the inter-arrival time between the arrival of observations for step $h$ and $h+1$ as $\Delta_h = d_{h+1} - d_{h}$.
 With delays, at time $h$, the nearest observable state is denoted as $s_{t_h}$, where $t_h = \argmax~\{I : \sum_{i=0}^I \Delta_i \leq h\}$.
 Then the executable policy class chooses actions depending on the nearest visible state and history actions.
-We impose the following assumption on the interarrival time. \begin{assumption} The interarrival time $\Delta_h$ takes value in $\{0, 1, \dots\}$.
-The distribution $\cD_h(s_h, a_h)$ of $\Delta_h$ can depend on $(s_h, a_h)$, but is conditionally independent of the MDP transitions given $(s_h, a_h)$. \end{assumption} Assumption \ref{assumption:interarrival} does not impose any distributional assumption on $\Delta_h$, but only requires that the delayed observations still arrive in order and at each time step, there is at most one new visible state and reward pair ($\Delta_h \geq 0$).
-A widely studied example of delays in literature is that the inter-arrival time is geometrically distributed \citep{winsten1959geometric}.
-Then the observation sequence $\{h + d_h\}$ is known as a Bernoulli process, which is understood as the discretized version of a Poisson process.
+We impose the following assumption on the interarrival times. \begin{assumption} The interarrival time $\Delta_h$ takes value in $\{0, 1, \dots\}$.
+The distribution $\cD_h(s_h, a_h)$ of $\Delta_h$ can depend on $(s_h, a_h)$, but is conditionally independent of the MDP transitions given $(s_h, a_h)$.
+Furthermore, we denote the maximum length of delay as $D = \max_{h = 1, \dots, H} d_h + 1$. \end{assumption} Assumption \ref{assumption:interarrival} does not impose any specific distributional assumption on $\Delta_h$, but only requires that the delayed observations arrive in order and that, at each time step, there is at most one new visible state and reward pair ($\Delta_h \geq 0$).
+A widely studied example of delays in the literature is that the inter-arrival time is geometrically distributed \citep{winsten1959geometric}.
+Then the observation sequence $\{h + d_h\}$ is a Bernoulli process, which can be thought of as a discretized version of a Poisson process.

 Our delayed observation setting is newly proposed and substantially generalizes the Constant Delayed MDPs (CDMDPs) studied in \citet{brooks1972markov, bander1999markov, katsikopoulos2003markov, walsh2007planning}.
 When $\Delta_h = 0$ being deterministic for all $h \geq 1$ and $k$, our observation delay coincides with CDMDPs.
 In CDMDPs, a new past observation is guaranteed to arrive at each time step.
-However, our delayed model can result in no new observation at some time steps.
+However, in contrast, our delay model can result in no new observation at some time steps.